 The culture of the Berbers in northern Africa dates back as many as 5,000 years.
-Come discover their world on this 15-day experience through the most incredible cultural highlights Morocco has to offer.
-Explore the souks and streets of Marrakech and Fes; spend a night in a comfortable tented camp; enjoy dinner with a traditional Berber family; and unwind in the coastal beauty of Essaouira.
-Come to Morocco and return home with a new understanding of this unique part of the world.
+Discover their enduring legacy on this 15-day adventure into Morocco’s rich cultural heritage.
+Explore the souks and streets of Marrakech and Fez; spend a night in a comfortable tented camp in the Sahara; enjoy dinner with a traditional Berber family; and unwind amid the coastal beauty of Essaouira.
+Throughout this magical ride, open your eyes to each dazzling place – and earn a new point of view.

 Arrive at any time.
 Arrival transfer included.
 Sit down to a welcome dinner.